To The Members of Jyoti Limited

 A. CONSERVATION OF ENERGY: Energy Conservation Measures taken:

-employees is being created through posters, hoardings, etc.
+being created through posters, hoardings, etc.

 B. TECHNOLOGY ABSORPTION